 It seems we do need regular reminders: These protections, while not absolute, are nearly so because they are essential to the excellence of American universities and the progress of ideas.
 Indeed, in Berkeley’s classrooms and courtyards our community argues about the legal and moral issues with the intensity and discipline these crucial issues deserve.
 Those who prefer to avoid these arguments—be they left or right or lazy—will not find Berkeley or any other truly great law school a wholly congenial place to study.
 For that we make no apology.

-Does what Professor Yoo wrote while not at the University somehow place him beyond the pale of academic freedom today?
-Had this been merely some professor vigorously expounding controversial and even extreme views, we would be in a familiar drama with the usual stakes.
-Had that professor been on leave marching with Nazis in Skokie or advising communists during the McCarthy era, reasonable people would probably find that an easier case still.
-Here, additional things are obviously in play.
-Gravely so.
+Does what Professor Yoo wrote while away from the University somehow place him beyond the pale of academic freedom today, when he is back on campus?
+If this were some professor vigorously expounding controversial and even extreme views, we would be in a familiar drama with the usual stakes.
+Had that professor been on leave marching with Nazis in Skokie or advising communists during the McCarthy era, reasonable people would probably find that a still easier case.

-My sense is that the vast majority of legal academics with a view of the matter disagree with substantial portions of Professor Yoo’s analyses, including a great many of his colleagues at Berkeley.
+My sense is that the vast majority of legal academics with a view of the matter disagree with substantial portions of Professor Yoo’s analyses; this includes most though perhaps not all of his Berkeley Law colleagues.
 If, however, this strong consensus were enough to fire or sanction someone, then academic freedom would be meaningless.

-There are important questions about the content of the Yoo memoranda, about tortured definitions of "torture," about how he and his colleagues conceived their role as lawyers, and about whether and when the Commander in Chief is subject to domestic statutes and international law.
+There are important questions about the content of the Yoo memoranda—about tortured definitions of “torture,” about how he and his colleagues conceived their role as lawyers, and about whether and when the Commander in Chief is subject to domestic statutes and international law that he finds bothersome or interfering.
 We press our students to grapple with these matters, and in the legal literature Professor Yoo and his critics do battle.
-One can oppose and even condemn an idea, but I do not believe that in a university we can fearfully refuse to look at it.
-That would not be the best way to educate, nor a promising way to seek deeper understanding in a world of continual, strange revolutions.
+One can oppose and even condemn a challenging or even abhorrent idea, but I do not believe that in a university we can fearfully refuse to look at it.
+That would not be the best way to educate, or a promising way to seek deeper understanding in a world of continual, strange revolutions.

 There is more, however.
 Having worked in the White House under two presidents, I am exceptionally sensitive to the complex, ineffable boundary between policymaking and law-declaring.
-I know that Professor Yoo continues to believe his legal reasoning was sound, but I do not know whether he believes that the Department of Defense and CIA made political or moral mistakes in the way they exercised the discretion his memoranda purported to find available to them within the law.
-As critical as I am of his analyses, no argument about what he did or didn't facilitate, or about his special obligations as an attorney, makes his conduct morally equivalent to that of his nominal clients, Secretary Rumsfeld, et al., or comparable to the conduct of interrogators distant in time, rank and place.
-Yes, it does matter that Yoo was an adviser, but President Bush and his national security appointees were the deciders.
+I know that Professor Yoo continues to believe his legal reasoning was sound, but I do not know whether he believes that the Department of Defense and CIA made political or moral mistakes in the way they exercised the discretion his memoranda declared available to them within the law.
+As critical as I am of his analyses, no argument about what he did or didn’t facilitate, or about his special obligations as an attorney, makes his conduct morally equivalent to that of his nominal clients, Secretary Rumsfeld, et al., or comparable to the conduct of interrogators distant in time, rank and place.
+The law does not criminalize every immoral act, however, and there is a strong argument that these more direct actors get a “pass” because they relied on the DOJ memoranda.
+(Even if Rumsfeld thought his actions were legal, that didn’t make his choices moral.)
+Lawyers, on the other hand, should not have blanket immunity for all their advice and actions, no matter what.
+But it does matter to me that Yoo was an adviser, while President Bush and his national security appointees were the deciders.

 Types of unacceptable conduct: … Commission of a criminal act which has led to conviction in a court of law and which clearly demonstrates unfitness to continue as a member of the faculty.
 [Academic Personnel Manual sec.
 015]